fivesixty/notepages/README.md

 ## Browser Support

 Reading and editing has been tested across all major browsers (IE7/8, Safari, Chrome, Firefox).

-Reading has been tested on mobile Safari and works, but page editing is not currently friendly to a mobile browser.
+## Mobile support

+A mobile version is served to detected browsers, using jQuery Mobile Alpha 3.
+It has been tested on iPad/iPhone browsers.
+Reading experience is good on the iPad, somewhat constrained on the iPhone due to width.
+Editing is buggy due to alpha status of jQuery mobile., but functional.

 ## Printing